-Credits: 3.00 credits.
-A study of the process of utilizing and coordinating technical and human resources in order to achieve the objectives of a business, governmental, education, social or religious organization.
-Includes analysis of the concepts, principles and practices involved in the planning, organizing, staffing, motivating, and controlling functions.
+3.00 credits.
+Learners in this course will study the process of utilizing and coordinating technical and human resources in order to achieve the objectives of an organization.
+This includes analysis of the concepts, principles and practices involved in the planning, organizing, staffing, motivating, and controlling functions.